rfgiusti/timebox/README.md

-# timebox
-Time Series toolbox for Matlab
+# timebox -- Time Series toolbox for Matlab

-Purpose
----

 TimeBox is a procedural library that implements data structures and functions for the evaluation of time series classification methods.